stat133-sp19/hw-stat133-ishiras98/workout01/data/data-dictionary.md

 - seconds_remaining = the amount of time remaining in a given period (in seconds)
 - shot_made_flag = indicates whether or not a shot was made: (y) or (n)
 - action_type = the type of basketball moves used by players
-- shot_type = the type of shot made- a three point or three point goal
+- shot_type = the type of shot made- a two point or three point goal
 - shot_distance = the distance to the basket (in feet)
 - opponent = the opposing team
 - x = court x-coordinate (in inches)